 - Individuals residing or working outside their home countries at the time of application;

 - Individuals who have participated in an exchange visitor program sponsored or funded by the U.S. Government (e.g., U.S. Department of State, Public Affairs Sections of U.S. Embassies or other U.S. Government agencies) who have not fulfilled their two-year home residency requirement by the time of application;

 - Individuals who have applied for U.S. permanent residency in the past three years;

 - Local employees of the U.S. missions abroad who work for the U.S. Department of State or the U.S. Agency for International Development are ineligible for grants during the period of their employment and for one year following the termination of employment; and

 - Immediate families (i.e., spouses and dependent children) of U.S. Department of State and U.S. Agency for International Development employees for a period of one year following the termination of such employment.
 This provision does not disqualify self-supporting members of families who live apart from their parents;

-If you meet all of the Fellows eligibility criteria, click here to apply to be a Spring 2018 Fellow.
+If you meet all of the Fellows eligibility criteria, click here to apply to be a Fall 2018 Fellow.

 In order to apply to this program as a host, you must be/ be able to: